freekoder/go-project-boilerplate/README.md

 Unfortunately, this Makefile is missing linting target, based on [golangci-lint](https://github.com/golangci/golangci-lint).

-TODO:
-- [ ] Add linter to Makefile

 ## Graceful shutdown
 Shutdown of the service is based on the article